Changes to Personal Information

 Direct Deposit - Check Distribution

 As of April 1, 2013, Direct Deposit is mandatory for all employees.
-Checks are produced for the pre-notification process of direct deposit, and distributed to employees, via their work departments, on alternating Fridays.
+Checks are produced for the pre-notification process of direct deposit.

 Immigration and Nationality